Kristin Strohm– President

-Kristin Strohm is the Managing Partner of the Starboard Group.
+Kristin Strohm is the President of the Starboard Group.
 She co-founded the company with Katie Behnke in 2009.
 Behnke now serves as the Finance Director for the National Republican Senatorial Committee.

 The Starboard Group is widely regarded as one of the most influential Republican, business, and right-of-center fundraising consulting firms in the United States, boasting a large portfolio of clients, including Congressional, Senatorial, Presidential, non-profit and statewide ballot initiative campaigns.